Skip to content

 For some people, their workout setting just depends on the day.
 The season of life you find yourself in may dictate whether you’re able to make it to your favorite workout class or see your trainer in person — or if you’re squeezing in a quick bodyweight workout at home.

 “Instead of committing to working out in a specific location, make a commitment to a specific goal,” Taylor advises.
-“It could be, ‘I want to drop my body-fat percentage,’ or ‘I want to increase lean muscle and be fit for my kids.’
+“It could be, for example, ‘I want to improve my body composition,’ or ‘I want to increase lean muscle and be fit for my kids.’
 Once you have your goal, decide what works for your schedule and lifestyle.
 How will you use all the tools available to get to your goals?
-You can always discuss this with a trainer or fitness professional and they’ll help you build the right plan.”
+You can always discuss this with a trainer or fitness professional and they’ll help you build the right plan.

 “My biggest advice when it comes to building a routine is to stay consistent to a structured plan,” she adds.
 “Routine takes discipline — and the willingness to stick to the goals we set out to do.”